evetion/SpaceLiDAR.jl/README.md

 [![DOI](https://zenodo.org/badge/241095197.svg)](https://zenodo.org/badge/latestdoi/241095197)

 # SpaceLiDAR
 A Julia toolbox for ICESat, ICESat-2 and GEDI data.
-Quickly search, download and load filtered point data with relevant attributes from the `.h5` granules of each data product.
+Quickly search, download, and load filtered point data with relevant attributes from the `.h5` granules of each data product.

 Currently supports the following data products: